Loss Overview

 Note

 You can often convert one training data format into another, allowing more loss functions to be viable for your scenario.
-For example, (sentence_A, sentence_B) pairs
+For example, (sentence_A, sentence_B) pairs with class labels can be converted into (anchor, positive, negative) triplets by sampling sentences with the same or different classes.

-Loss modifiers¶
+Loss modifiers

 These loss functions can be seen as loss modifiers: they work on top of standard loss functions, but apply those loss functions in different ways to try and instil useful properties into the trained embedding model.

-produce embeddings whose size can be truncated without notable losses in performance, and models trained with AdaptiveLayerLoss
+For example, models trained with MatryoshkaLoss produce embeddings whose size can be truncated without notable losses in performance, and models trained with AdaptiveLayerLoss still perform well when you remove model layers for faster inference.

-Texts | Labels | Appropriate Loss Functions |
+| Texts | Labels | Appropriate Loss Functions |

 any |